De Havilland Mosquito: Operational history

 In another example of the daylight precision raids carried out by the Mosquitoes of Nos.
 105 and 139 Squadrons, on 30 January 1943, the 10th anniversary of the Nazis' seizure of power, a morning Mosquito attack knocked out the main Berlin broadcasting station while Luftwaffe Chief Reichsmarschall Hermann Göring was speaking, putting his speech off the air.
 A second sortie in the afternoon inconvenienced another speech, by Propaganda Minister Joseph Goebbels.
 Lecturing a group of German aircraft manufacturers, Göring said:

 During this daylight-raiding phase, Nos.
 105 and 139 Squadrons flew 139 combat operations and aircrew losses were high.
 Even the losses incurred in the squadrons' dangerous Blenheim era were exceeded in percentage terms.
 The Roll of Honour shows 51 aircrew deaths from the end of May 1942 to April 1943.
 In the corresponding period, crews gained three Mentions in Despatches, two DFMs and three DFCs.
 The low-level daylight attacks finished on 27 May 1943 with strikes on the Schott glass and Zeiss instrument works, both in Jena.
 Subsequently, when low-level precision attacks required Mosquitoes, they were allotted to squadrons operating the FB.IV version.
 Examples include the Aarhus air raid and Operation Jericho.

 Since the beginning of the year, the German fighter force had become seriously overstretched.
 In April 1943, in response to "political humiliation" caused by the Mosquito, Göring ordered the formation of special Luftwaffe units (Jagdgeschwader 25, commanded by Oberstleutnant Herbert Ihlefeld and Jagdgeschwader 50, under Major Hermann Graf) to combat the Mosquito attacks, though these units, which were "little more than glorified squadrons", were unsuccessful against the elusive RAF aircraft.
-Post-war German histories also indicate that there was a belief within the Luftwaffe that Mosquito aircraft "gave only a weak radar signal.".
+Post-war German histories also indicate that there was a belief within the Luftwaffe that Mosquito aircraft "gave only a weak radar signal."

-The first Mosquito Squadron to be equipped with Oboe (navigation) was No. 109, based at RAF Wyton, after working as an experimental unit at RAF Boscombe Down.
-They used Oboe in anger for the first time on 31 December 1942 and 1 January 1943, target marking for a force of heavy bombers attacking Düsseldorf..
+The first Mosquito Squadron to be equipped with the Oboe bomb aiming system was No. 109, based at RAF Wyton, after working as an experimental unit at RAF Boscombe Down.
+They used Oboe operationally for the first time on 31 December 1942 and 1 January 1943, target marking for a force of heavy bombers attacking Düsseldorf.
 On 1 June, the two pioneering Squadrons joined No. 109 Squadron in the re-formed No. 8 Group RAF (Bomber Command).
 Initially they were engaged in moderately high altitude (about 10000 ft) night bombing, with 67 trips during that summer, mainly to Berlin.
 Soon after, Nos.
 105 and 139 Squadron bombers were widely used by the RAF Pathfinder Force, marking targets for the main night-time strategic bombing force.